vmware-archive/vms-for-slurm/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->
 # Dynamic VM orchestration for virtualized HPC frameworks
 ## Introduction
-vm-provisioning-plugin-for-slurm (also called Multiverse) implements dynamic VM orchestration for virtualized HPC frameworks.
+vm-provisioning-plugin-for-slurm (also called Multiverse) implements dynamic VM orchestration for virtualized HPC.
 In other words it a VM per job model which spawns individual VMs on demand for evey incoming job in a HPC SLURM cluster.

 ## **Preliminaries**